 You’re suddenly on “river time,” as the women call it.

 Each found her way to this river magic years back.
 A Grand Canyon trip left Merrill awestruck, though she wouldn’t take the leap to get her own boat until two decades later when she was in her late 40s.
 Rafting the Grand Canyon also inspired Hut, who had spent her childhood canoeing the lakes of Tennessee.
-After a taste of the Colorado River, however, she quit her fancy computer job and moved to the West, where she met Sumerlin and in turn, inspired her, too.
+After that taste of the Colorado River, she quit her fancy computer job and moved to the West, where she met Sumerlin and in turn, inspired her, too.

 Sumerlin said she felt drawn to the balance of being both strong and independent at the same time, “and I've learned most of my life lessons from my girlfriends on the river.”

-When asked about the typical older woman boater, she replied with a smile: “Our clothes are not new.
+When asked about the "typical" older woman boater, she replied with a smile: “Our clothes are not new.
 Our hats look like they've been slept in.
 We've got really good upper bodies — and our sunglasses are cheap.”

 Unless, of course, they’re prescription, Hut added.